oppiliappan/site/posts/auto-currying_rust_functions.md

 modified code as output.
 Powerful stuff.
 Rust has three kinds of proc-macros:

- - Function like macros: `println!`, `vec!`.
+ - Function like macros
- - Derive macros: `#[derive(...)]`, used to automatically implement traits for structs/enums.
+ - Derive macros: `#[derive(...)]`, used to automatically implement traits for structs/enums
- - and Attribute macros: `#[test]`, usually slapped onto functions.
+ - and Attribute macros: `#[test]`, usually slapped onto functions

 We will be using Attribute macros to convert a Rust function into a curried Rust function, which we should be able to